muhyusranam86/DataScience_Portfolio/README.md

 - Conducted the training model for 5 epochs.
 Images were augmented for horizontal flipping.

 **Metrics:** The MAE final test was 6.1101 at epoch #5 as well as being the best MAE value

+## [16.
+Telecom Client Churn Prediction].()
+Forecast the churn of clients for a telecom operator Interconnect company.
+Collect the necessary information to assist the marketing department in figuring out different ways of retaining clients.

+**Highlights:**
+- Evaluated Various classification models including Gradient Boosting models - XGBClassifier, CatBoostClassifier, LGBMClassifier.
+- Used Cross-validation using GridSearchCV.

+**Metrics:**